EQWorks/mobileSDK-documentation/docs/androidsdk_v1.0.7.md

 ```
 3. The SDK uses a background WorkManager that runs every six hours to check if anything has been stored in the queue and not uploaded to the server.

-4. The SDK has the option of using Android Advertising ID.
-If you want to use this id, please confirm that usage of the id is compliant with Google Play Developer Program Policies.By default, advertisingId is disabled in SDK.
-If you enable this id, SDK will read and upload Android Advertising ID to the server.
+4. The SDK has the option of using the Android Advertising ID.
+Note that the SDK functionality does not comply with Google Play Developer Program Policies for Advertising ID.
+Present functionalities of the SDK can bridge Advertising Id reset.
+Scenarios can also arise where personally identifiable information can get connected to advertising identifiers.
+If you need to use the advertising id, opt for implementing prominent disclosure and consent requirements from users to comply with platform policies.
+For more information: https://support.google.com/googleplay/android-developer/answer/10144311?hl=en&ref_topic=9877467

-To enable Android Advertising ID
+By default, the Advertising ID is disabled in SDK.
+Once you get user consent for your app’s access, collection, use, and sharing of the data, you can enable the advertising Id in SDK.

 Add below permission to AndroidManifest.xml
 ```Kotlin